RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 ### iOS contacts sync, invites & dynamic links ###

 - **Mentors**: @TBD
-- **Description**: In the Rocket.Chat iOS native application, addition the functionality of listing all the contacts of a user, syncing in background these contacts with the server using existing APIs and displaying the intersection with public accounts on server.
-Integrating the APIs to invite users not having an account (via email / phone) or inviting via others applications on phone.
-Supporting dynamic links in iOS app, allowing the creation of links such that when invited through one, after installation of the app it opens a DM with the inviter, etc. `These functionalities are already implemented for Android in a fork.`
+- **Description**: In the Rocket.Chat iOS native application, add the functionality of listing all the contacts of a user, syncing in background these contacts with the server using existing APIs and displaying the intersection with public accounts on server.
+Integrating the APIs to invite users that do not have an account (via email / phone) or inviting via other applications on phone.
+Support dynamic links in iOS app, allow the creation of links such that when invited through one, after installation of the app it opens a DM with the inviter, etc. `These functionalities are already implemented for Android in a fork.`
 - **Desirable Skills**: Familiarity with iOS development.

 ## Timeline